Ivo-Evans/sequential-migrate/README.md

 When running `migrate:up`, first, the migration in 01/index.js will be run, and then the migration in 02.js will be run.

-Each migration script should export an object which fits the `Migration` interface.
+Each migration script should export an object which fits the `MigrationAPI` interface.

 ### newMigrationBuilder